cyrilrbt/hemp/README.md

 All you have to do next is open up your browser to [http://localhost:5000/](http://localhost:5000/).
 If your mongo server is not localhost, you'll have to change it in `hemp/settings/development.py`.

+The default behavior is that the first person that opens the `compose` page will be required to sign in (via google auth), a user account will be created for him, and he can post.
+Subsequent attempts will not create an account.

 ### Understanding those commands

 * `python bootstrap` is going to download and install anything that buildout will need to run.
 Don't worry, you don't need to be root: everything stays in the project directory.